yukikitayama/cpp/note/function.md

 - We don't make a copy of the parameter which could be large and take time.
   - e.g. When we pass a huge vector to a function, passing reference to the vector is efficient, because the pass-by-value instead makes copy and allocate memory before running a function.

+Scope rules

+C++ uses static or lexical scoping, meaning the scope is determined in the order of the code lines.
+C++ has 2 scopes; Local scope (Block scope) or global scope.

+Local scope (Block scope)
+- Identifiers declared in block `{}`.
+  - Every time you see a block, it creats a new level of scope.
+- Only visible within the block
+- Function parameters have this
+- With nested blocks inner blocks can see but outer blocks cannot see in.

+**Static local variables** are the values which are preserved between function calls.
+It has the same lifetime as the program.
+Only visible in the statements of the function bodies. e.g. `static int value {10};`.
+Only initialized the first time the function is called.
+It's handly if you wanna know the value of the previous function calls.

+For example, one function is defined to initialize a static local variable.
+We call this function for the first time, the variable is initialized.
+When we call the same function again in the same program, it will skip the initialization and keep using the value from the previous function call.
+Initialization only happens once.

+Global scope
+- Identifiers declared outside any function or class.
+- Visible to all parts of the program
+- Global constants are ok.
+- **Best practice is don't use global variables**.

 -----------

 - Predefined functions or library functions